cubee-cb/linux-vr-compat/README.md

     - Crashes on launch with no error window.
 - COMPOUND
     - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.
+- Legend of Dungeon
+    - Linux native has lacks the VR mode launch option on both live and beta.
+    - Proton+live has an old VR option that supposedly doesn't work, didn't bother testing.
+    - Proton+beta has SteamVR option, but it launches in desktop mode.

 ## Development/hardware
 - Envision WMR Setup with the HP VR1000 HMD